cclemonnn/peter_piu_piu_pygame.py/README.md

     Score: score starts at zero.
 Score increases as the player shoot down the antagonists.

     Level: level starts at Medium and remains Medium when the score is below 150.
-As the score reaches 150 or above level is changed to Hard.
+As the score reaches 150 or above, level is changed to Hard.

 Player: